AxiaCoin/axia-network-v2-coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the AXChain config to AvalancheGo [here.](https://docs.axc.network/nodes/maintain/chain-config-flags/#axchain-configs)
+To enable the other namespaces see the instructions for passing the AXChain config to AxiaGo [here.](https://docs.axc.network/nodes/maintain/chain-config-flags/#axchain-configs)
-Full documentation for the AXChain's API can be found [here.](https://docs.axc.network/apis/avalanchego/apis/axchain/)
+Full documentation for the AXChain's API can be found [here.](https://docs.axc.network/apis/axiago/apis/axchain/)

 ## Compatibility

-The AXChain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.axc.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.axc.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.axc.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-axchain)
+The AXChain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.axc.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-axia-using-remix-and-metamask) [Metamask](https://docs.axc.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-axia-using-remix-and-metamask) and [Truffle.](https://docs.axc.network/build/tutorials/smart-contracts/using-truffle-with-the-axia-axchain)

-## Differences Between Avalanche AXChain and Ethereum
+## Differences Between Axia AXChain and Ethereum

 ### Atomic Transactions

-As a network composed of multiple blockchains, Avalanche uses *atomic transactions* to move assets between chains.
+As a network composed of multiple blockchains, Axia uses *atomic transactions* to move assets between chains.
 Coreth modifies the Ethereum block format by adding an *ExtraData* field, which contains the atomic transactions.

-### Avalanche Native Tokens (ANTs)
+### Axia Native Tokens (ANTs)

-The AXChain supports Avalanche Native Tokens, which are created on the SwapChain using precompiled contracts.
+The AXChain supports Axia Native Tokens, which are created on the SwapChain using precompiled contracts.
 These precompiled contracts *nativeAssetCall* and *nativeAssetBalance* support the same interface for ANTs as *CALL* and *BALANCE* do for AXC with the added parameter of *assetID* to specify the asset.

 For the full documentation of precompiles for interacting with ANTs and using them in ARC-20s, see [here](https://docs.axc.network/build/references/coreth-arc20s).

 ### Block Timing

 Blocks are produced asynchronously in Snowman Consensus, so the timing assumptions that apply to Ethereum do not apply to Coreth.
 To support block production in an async environment, a block is permitted to have the same timestamp as its parent.
-Since there is no general assumption that a block will be produced every 10 seconds, smart contracts built on Avalanche should use the block timestamp instead of the block number for their timing assumptions.
+Since there is no general assumption that a block will be produced every 10 seconds, smart contracts built on Axia should use the block timestamp instead of the block number for their timing assumptions.

 A block with a timestamp more than 10 seconds in the future will not be considered valid.
 However, a block with a timestamp more than 10 seconds in the past will still be considered valid as long as its timestamp is greater than or equal to the timestamp of its parent block.